Recreational fishing

 Commercial fishing

-The Derwent is also an important regional fishing port.
+The Derwent is an important regional fishing port.
 Approximately 80 commercial fishing vessels are home-ported in Hobart, of which about 18 land seafood at the Port of Hobart including fish, crayfish, squid and other species from southern Tasmanian waters.

 Seafood safety

-Heavy metal contamination in the Derwent estuary has potential health implications for people collecting and consuming local shellfish and fish.
+Heavy metal contamination in the Derwent Estuary has potential health implications for people collecting and consuming local shellfish and fish.

-Oysters and mussels from the Derwent estuary contain high levels of heavy metals, particularly zinc, lead and cadmium.
-While levels appear to have declined since 2003 in some areas (i.e. above the Tasman Bridge), they are still far in excess of national food standards.
+Heavy metal levels in oysters, mussels and flathead in the estuary have been monitored for over 20 years by operators of the zinc smelter, currently Nyrstar Hobart.
+Oysters and mussels from the Derwent Estuary contain high levels of heavy metals, particularly zinc, lead and cadmium.
+While levels appear to have declined since 2003 in some areas (i.e. above the Tasman Bridge), they are still far higher than national food standards.

 Mercury levels also exceed national food standards in several species of Derwent-caught fish – particularly black bream – and to a lesser degree flathead and trout.
 Previous sampling suggests that levels are lower in other recreationally-targeted fish (e.g. whiting, Australian salmon, mullet, cod and flounder).